What is the Patient Advocacy Service?

 Advocacy can also help people to understand options, weigh up factors and make an informed decision.
-An advocate won’t advise people on what is the best choice, but will empower people to make up their own minds in a difficult situation.
+An advocate will not advise people on what is the best choice, but will empower people to make up their own minds in a difficult situation.

 What are the benefits of Patient Advocacy?

 The Patient Advocacy Service provides free and confidential patient advocacy.
 The Service is wholly funded by the Department of Heath and therefore fully independent of the HSE and all other service providers.
 Patients can have confidence that the Patient Advocacy Service offers support that is independent and impartial.

 Patient advocacy can help ensure that patients receive an adequate response from the appropriate decision-makers or authorities when they have made a complaint.